dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T252: Protecting the unborn is a societal duty.
+### T252: The unborn child is a unique being deserving protection.

 |Support|
 |---|